90-minute CPD

 Relevance: This workshop is relevant for maths teachers from Key Stages 2 upwards.
 The content may transfer to Key Stage 1, but I cannot promise.

-Overview: Many students, especially those in the lower sets, go through weeks or months of maths lessons without experiencing non-routine problems.
-In this workshop, we look at strategies and high-value structures to ensure that all students experience – and get a lot out of – a regular diet of problem-solving in their maths lessons.
+Overview: Many students, especially those in the lower sets, go through weeks or months of maths lessons without encountering non-routine problems.
+In this workshop, we examine strategies to ensure that all students experience—and benefit from—a regular diet of problem-solving in their math lessons.

 Relevance: This workshop is relevant for maths teachers from Key Stages 2 upwards.
 The content may transfer to Key Stage 1, but I cannot promise.